Fishing was Simon’s livelihood and passion

-Peter lived the first half of his life as a lowly fisherman of fish for his livelihood, to the other half as a mighty fisher of men’s souls as his passion.
+Peter lived the first half of his life as a lowly fisherman of fish for his livelihood, and lived the other half as a mighty fisher of men’s souls as his passion.
 He went from being a disciple (a follower) of Jesus, to being an apostle (one who is sent forth) by Jesus.

 What does this mean for us?
 There isn’t anything you’ve done that He deems unforgivable!
-No matter how long you have been a follower of Jesus, whether one week.
-3 years or 40 years, He wants to help you and forgive you of that sin you struggle with.
-If Peter who was with him for 3 years messed up so badly, don’t beat yourself up about your faults.
+No matter how long you have been a follower of Jesus, whether one week, 3 years or 40 years, He wants to help you and forgive you of that sin you struggle with.
+If Peter, who was with him for 3 years, messed up so badly, don’t beat yourself up about your faults.
 Talk to Him today.
 Don’t allow the guilt to drag you down, but allow His forgiveness to wash over you.
 He wants to use your growth in faith and your experiences for His kingdom.

 Walk with Him.
 Talk with Him.
 Develop that relationship as Peter did.

 Food for thought: For more of Peter’s writings, read 1 and 2 Peter.
 Also, the Gospel of Mark is believed to have been Peter’s narrative to John Mark, the writer.

 Fun fact: More than 44 million Americans age 6 years and older enjoy fishing every year.
 33.1 million Americans age 16 and older spend an average of 17 days fishing each year.